-Ground truth has been collected by using the Functional Ability Index (FAI) developed by Dapp et al., which is a validated instrument with strong predictive potential for the onset of frailty in aging populations.
+Ground truth has been collected by using the Functional Ability Index (FAI) developed by Dapp et al., which is a validated instrument with strong predictive potential for the onset of frailty condition in aging populations.

-Several Machine Learning schemes, experimented by MultiMed Engineers, seem to be able to pick up the above patters and learn classifiers with AUCs that are significantly different from randomness.
+Appropriate Machine Learning schemes, experimented by MultiMed Engineers, seem to be able to pick up the above patters and learn classifiers with AUCs that are significantly different from randomness.

-Although these are preliminary results, based on few datapoints, they clearly represent an important proof-of-concept that vindicates the ambition of City4Age — i.e. to efficiently detect the onset of aging conditions by leveraging smart-city supported, unobtrusive data collection.
+Although these are preliminary results, based on few datapoints, they represent an important proof-of-concept that vindicates the ambition of City4Age — i.e. to efficiently detect the onset of aging conditions by leveraging smart-city supported, unobtrusive data collection.

 This work is published as an exploitable result in the EU Horizon Results Platform.